-- Remove the fence on the west side of the park. - Stabilize banks of Hedges Creek with native vegetation. - Work with the Youth Advisory Council, Aging Task Force, Diversity Task Force, and the recreation staff to add new program uses to lawn areas.
+- Consider spray park or splash pad. - Remove the fence on the west side of the park. - Stabilize banks of Hedges Creek with native vegetation. - Work with the Youth Advisory Council, Aging Task Force, Diversity Task Force, and the recreation staff to add new program uses to lawn areas.